AdobeDocs/experience-platform.en/help/rtcdp/aam-to-rtcdp.md

 ## 2. Which segments are critical to send through via Audience Manager Source Connector?

 Based on their evaluation criteria, segments that have no data dependencies, no destination or activation challenges, and their segmentation rules can be created through Real-Time CDP data collection like Adobe Experience Platform Web SDK, at a later date should be sent through the Audience Manager  Source Connector.

 ## 3. Will you be leveraging the Experience Cloud Audiences Destination Card to bring data back to Audience Manager?

-Segments that have rules that can be supported but have activation dependencies to Audience Manager could be sent to Audience Manager via the [Experience Cloud Audiences](/help/destinations/catalog/adobe/experience-cloud-audiences.md) destination card.
+Segments that have rules that can be supported in Real-Time CDP but have activation dependencies to Audience Manager could be sent to Audience Manager via the [Experience Cloud Audiences](/help/destinations/catalog/adobe/experience-cloud-audiences.md) destination card.

 ## 4. Which destinations do you have in place in Audience Manager today that you can start moving to Real-Time CDP?

-We strongly recommend that segments activated in Audience Manager to [People-based Destinations](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html?lang=en) get pushed to Real-Time CDP via the Audience Manager Source Connector, to then activate through Real-Time CDP.
+We strongly recommend that segments activated in Audience Manager to [people-based destinations](https://experienceleague.adobe.com/docs/audience-manager/user-guide/features/destinations/people-based/people-based-destinations-overview.html?lang=en) get pushed to Real-Time CDP via the Audience Manager Source Connector, to then activate through Real-Time CDP.

 All people-based destinations available in Audience Manager - Facebook, [Google Customer Match](/help/destinations/catalog/advertising/google-customer-match.md), LinkedIn - are also available in Real-Time CDP.